Xfers/straitsx-tokens/README.md

 |`approvedSpender`| A token holder can designate a certain address to send a up to a certain number of tokens on its behalf.
 These addresses will be called `approvedSpender`.  |
 ||||

-## Immutable parameters of the Token Contract
+## Immutable Parameters of the Token Contract

 The table below list the parameters that are defined at the contrat deployment time and hence cannot be changed later on.